Decomposing Impact on Longitudinal Outcome of Time-varying Covariate into Baseline Effect and Temporal Effect: Introduction

-The latent growth curve modeling (LGCM) framework has been widely used to examine individual changes over time and potential differences across such individual changes.
-In the LGCM framework, within-individual changes are analyzed through a set of growth factors that together define the growth curve.
-For example, one can use an intercept and a slope to define a linear change pattern.
-Between-individual differences are captured by the variances of the growth factors.
-LGCMs allow for adding TICs \citep{Joreskog1975MIMIC, McArdle1987MIMIC} to explain the variability of growth factors.
-Like independent variables in a regression model, TICs can either be continuous or categorical so that one may assess the conditional means and variance-covariance matrix of growth factors of the longitudinal outcome.
-As its name suggests, TIC is an individual-level variable whose value does not change over time, such as biological sex, experimental condition, or individual-level assessments only recorded at baseline.
-We obtain insights on possible reasons that account for between-individual differences in trajectories by examining how the between-individual differences in the growth factors are related to these TICs.
+The latent growth curve modeling (LGCM) and mixed-effects modeling frameworks are commonly employed tools for analyzing longitudinal data, focusing on individual changes over time and potential differences across these individual changes.
+The two modeling frameworks are mathematically and empirically equivalent in most cases \citep{Bauer2003equal, Curran2003equal}.
+In the LGCM framework, within-individual changes are analyzed through a set of growth factors (i.e., the random coefficients in the mixed-effects modeling framework) that together define the growth curve, such as an intercept and a slope for a linear change pattern.
+Between-individual differences are captured by the variances of these growth factors.
+LGCMs allow for the addition of time-invariant covariates (TICs) \citep{Joreskog1975MIMIC, McArdle1987MIMIC} to explain the variability of growth factors.
+TICs, like independent variables in a regression model, can be continuous or categorical, enabling the assessment of the conditional means and variance-covariance matrix of growth factors for the longitudinal outcome.
+TICs are individual-level variables that remain constant over time, such as biological sex, experimental condition, or individual-level assessments recorded only at baseline.
+The examination of how the between-individual differences in growth factors relate to these TICs provides insights into the possible reasons for between-individual differences in trajectories.